1Password/scim-examples/azure-container-apps/ADVANCED.md

     )
     ```

-4. Enter your SCIM Bridge URL in another browser tab or window and sign in using your new bearer token to [test your SCIM Bridge](./README.md#step-5-test-your-scim-bridge).
+4. Enter your SCIM bridge URL in another browser tab or window and sign in using your new bearer token to [test your SCIM bridge](./README.md#step-5-test-your-scim-bridge).

 5. Update your identity provider configuration with the new bearer token.